statamic/importer/DOCUMENTATION.md

 }
 ```

+It's worth noting that these values will be raw (untransformed).

 ### Hooking into Gutenberg blocks
 When the Bard importer detects Gutenberg content, it will automatically handle many of the built-in blocks.